 I am a teacher, thinker, strategist, and math gentler.
-I am trained and certified as an elementary and middle school teacher and have worked with young people in many different educational, therapeutic, and recreational settings.
+I am trained as an elementary and middle school teacher and have worked with young people in many different educational, therapeutic, and recreational settings.
 I now work one-on-one as an independent tutor and coach to children and teens, and as an adviser to parents who are striving to understand, support, and interact more collaboratively with their children.
 My office is in Portland, Maine.

 I have worked with young people who…

 love learning but not academic learning,

 are generally bored in school,

 hate school and want to do something else instead,

 want more time to work on non-academic pursuits,